artsy/README/playbooks/support/slack-notifications.md

 ## Slack Notifications for Incidents

+## macOS

+- Open Slack
+- Go to the #incidents channel, hit the star in the top left
+- Click on the cog next to the search, then go to "Notification preferences..."
+- Set the Desktop & Mobile notifications to new messages

+## iOS

 - Make sure "do not disturb" is turned off on your Phone itself. e.g. you can’t see red on the side of your iPhone in that switch.
 - Open slack on iOS